giuseppelino/giuseppelino.github.io/README.txt

 Improvements comming according to knowledge gain

 ## License information
-Responsive, Bootstrap Mobile First Web Template
+Responsive, Bootstrap Mobile First Web Template.
+You can copy and use the code but please, add a reference in your website to:

+Copyright | All Rights Reserved  -- Template by <a href="http://webThemez.com">WebThemez.com</a>